 Have your kids ever wanted to bowl like a pro?
 Now's their chance!
 All it takes to set up your indoor bowling is some painter’s tape, plastic cups (plastic bottles or paper towel rolls) as your bowling pins.
 Use any ball to bowl to knock down as many pins as possible.

 You can create pyramids with those cups / bottles / paper towel rolls to make this fun indoor game for kids more challenging!
 Don't forget to keep track of the score.
 Otherwise, kids can simply aim to knock all the pins down in one turn.

 Complete a puzzle

-Sit down on the floor or at the dinner or coffee table and complete a puzzle with your kids.
+On rainy days, sit down on the floor or at the dinner or coffee table and complete a puzzle with your kids.
 If you don’t have a puzzle at home, there are some free online puzzles and games you can try as well, like these:

 Online Jigsaw Puzzles is a website specifically for online jigsaw puzzles that you can solve for free.
 Pick an animal or nature puzzle or anything else from the many available on their site.

 Lovatt’s Online Puzzles include sudoku, word search and other free play games.

 BBC’s CBeebies also have a variety of puzzle and colouring games available for free on their website.